dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-This README explains the grid of random faces of faces for part3.
+Updated the grid example for my characters.

-In my case, I chose just one of my faces from the previous section, and focused on experimenting with bounds on random variables.
-I've chosen to allow only one or two eyes.
-The tilt is always to the right, and never too far.
-The mouth is now always open, sometimes quite wide.
+Currently experimenting with including two character designs, the rabbit / bear, and the blue haired character.

+The varying attributes for both characters are currently the same as the adjustable values from part3.